Skip to Content

 Can you just throw away disposable razors?

 Disposable razors are designed to be disposed of in a regular trash can.
-For the safety of sanitation work workers, it is recommended to wrap the razors or cartridges in paper or tape but this is not ideal or safe.
-According to the FDA, a sharps container is the best method for disposable.
+For the safety of sanitation workers, it is recommended to wrap the razors or cartridges in paper or tape.
+According to the FDA, a sharps container is the best method for disposal.

 Safety razors are, however, much more environmentally friendly.
 The steel blades are the only waste.
 Those blades are even recyclable; the recycling is determined by waste management ordinance in your area as some cities require a sharps box.

 Some safety razor blades are packaged within their own sharps box.
-A new blade is slid out from the top of the plastic container and a used blade can be stored in a compartment at the bottom.
+A new blade slides out from the top of the plastic container, and a used blade can be stored in a compartment at the bottom.

-Safety razors are much cheaper than disposable whole razors or cartridges making them both environmental and economical options.
+Safety razors are much cheaper than disposable whole razors or cartridges, making them an environmentally and economically sound option.

 Do disposable razors expire?

-Is that unopened package of razors in the back of my still sharp after 5 years?
+Is that unopened package of razors in the back of your cabinet still sharp after 5 years?

 Disposable razors do not expire.
 Gel strips in disposable razors will begin to dry out once removed from the package.
 The metal razors will not dull if unused and sealed.
 Exposure to water or other elements will start the clock on a razor’s lifespan.

-Tips for maximizing the lifespan and value of disposable razors
+Hacks for maximizing the life span and value of disposable razors

-If you are determined to get every last shave out of a disposable razor there are some ways to make them last.
+If you are determined to get every last shave out of a disposable razor, there are some ways to make them last a little longer.

-Cartridges and disposable razors can be very expensive so it makes sense to try and get the most out of them.
-Nothing can be done to make the blades feel new but a few more comfortable shaves can be found with a little extra effort.
+Cartridges and disposable razors can be very expensive, so trying to get the most out of them makes sense.
+Nothing can be done to make the blades feel brand new, but a few more comfortable shaves can be added by cleaning and drying your razor between uses, keeping it safely stored, and adding oil or stropping to your routine.

-If you are determined to work to get the maximum usage out of your disposable razor:
+If you are determined to get the maximum usage out of your disposable razor, follow these tips:

 • Clean and dry your razor after each use